Skip to main content

 RESEARCH FUNDING

-We bring science and Aboriginal cultural knowledge together to study Kimberley and other rock art provinces of Australia.
+We bring science and Aboriginal cultural knowledge together to study rock art provinces of Australia.
 We study them to understand the history of Aboriginal Australia and its significance in the global narrative of human origins and to ensure its protection.

 We initiate and support integrated, multi-disciplinary scientific research.
 We look for collaborative programs that are a priority for the Aboriginal people of the region and we actively foster engagement with country and culture.
 Read Research Themes and Priorities.